Moving to College Station (Bryan), TX

 Pebble Creek

 This upscale, picturesque neighborhood is a golf and nature lover’s dream.
 Home to both the renowned Pebble Creek golf course and 515-acre Lick Creek Park, there is no shortage of opportunities to spend time on the course or the trails.
-Pebble Creek is close to several amenities, and community members enjoy monthly events, a 40,000-square-foot clubhouse and live music at the Creekside Grille.
+Pebble Creek is close to several amenities, and community members enjoy monthly events, a 40,000-square-foot clubhouse, and live music at the Creekside Grille.

 Getting Around Is A Breeze In College Station